Should you switch to an Electric Car?

 To work out the equivalent break-even points for this second question we needed to work out the ‘petrol cost per mile’ and ‘EV cost per mile’.

-For every mile you drive in an electric car you save just over 10p compared to a petrol equivalent
+For every mile you drive in an electric car you save 10p compared to a petrol equivalent

-With an average annual mileage in the UK of 7,000 miles you would need to drive for just over 11 years before your financial savings on electricity over petrol offset the initial extra upfront financial cost of buying an EV compared to a new petrol equivalent
+With an average annual mileage in the UK of 7,000 miles you would need to drive for 7 years and 2 months before your financial savings on electricity over petrol offset the initial extra upfront financial cost of buying an EV compared to a new petrol equivalent

 TO NOTE WITH THESE FIGURES:

-9. We have not factored standing charges into our calculations (£0.45 per day after the UK Energy Price Cap rise) for a couple of reasons 1) The more miles you drive, the more the standing charge is shared out...
+9. We have not factored standing charges into our calculations [UPDATED: now 0.46p in the recent Energy Price Guarantee] for a couple of reasons 1) The more miles you drive, the more the standing charge is shared out...
 We only did 13 miles in our test so including standing charge over those 13 miles adds much more to the cost per mile compared to cost per mile if we'd driven further.
 And 2) Even if you don't have an EV you still pay the standing charge if you're on mains electricity, which most people are.
 So most people will pay the standing charge across their normal electricity use regardless.

 10. These calculations don't consider how future electricity costs may change.

 11. It may also be worth saying that if you’re not going to drive the car for 11 years you’re probably going to sell it.
 EVs keep their value well, so you may get a good chunk of that financial difference back, and that may actually push you into financial savings overall.
 Hoping someone will do this calculation.